Sexual Assault Prevention

-Haven is an online sexual violence awareness and prevention course.
-USU provides Haven as part of a federal mandate under the Campus SaVe Act for all students to learn about sexual violence.
+Sexual Assault Prevention is an online sexual violence awareness and prevention course.
+USU provides Sexual Assault Prevention as part of a federal mandate under the Campus SaVe Act for all students to learn about sexual violence.
 These regulations are enforced by the U.S. Department of Education.

 The widespread impact of sexual violence on students presents an urgent and pressing challenge for our nation’s campuses.
-Haven – Understanding Sexual Assault addresses the critical issues of sexual assault, relationship violence, and stalking, which impact countless college students across the country.
+Sexual Assault Prevention – Understanding Sexual Assault addresses the critical issues of sexual assault, relationship violence, and stalking, which impact countless college students across the country.

 - Key definitions and statistics

 - Reflective and personalized content